Modern Hebrew verbs: Past participle

 Present participles are the same as present tense forms, as the Modern Hebrew present tense comes from a present participle form.
 Not all past participles shown here correspond to an existent adjective or one congruent to the verb's meaning; the ones shown here are just examples.

 Past participles are formed according to the tables shown below.
 The past participle is also commonly used as an adjective (similar to English), and is inflected for number and gender.
-The passive and reflexive binyans hitpa'el, nif'al, pu'al, and huf'al lack passive participles.
+The passive and reflexive binyans hispa'el, nif'al, pu'al, and huf'al lack passive participles.

 Pa'al verbs that have a nif'al form corresponding to its passive voice use the pa'al participle and nif'al present to indicate different states of completion.

 The pa'al past participle indicates an action is completely done: